How to Sleep Better as You Grow Older?

 Here are the 10 best ways to sleep better as you grow older:

-1. Maintain a bedtime routine
+1. Maintain a Bedtime Routine

 First thing, you need to maintain daily a bedtime routine.
 A daily routine can assist your body in controlling its circadian cycles and resetting your mind and body.